Class of 2023

 Alex Andreev, MD

 Originally from Russia, I completed medical school at Volgograd State Medical University and an Internal Medicine residency at Brookdale Hospital Medical Center in New York City.
 Neurology has always been my passion and led to my decision to do a second residency.
 Incredible research and clinical opportunities were just a few of the aspects that drew me to BIDMC Neurology.
-I am beyond thrilled to come to Boston and look forward to receiving further training here.

 In the last few years I studied the association of Alzheimer’s disease with anemia of chronic inflammation, resulting in a recent publication.
 Throughout my Medicine residency I did research in Neurocritical Care and presented two case reports at CHEST and ATS conferences.
 Currently, I’m planning to start a research project on ischemic stroke management with thrombectomy and hope to pursue a career in Vascular Neurology as a neuro-interventionist.

-Ari Axelbaum MD
+Ariel Axelbaum MD

 I hail from St. Louis and love to spend time out in nature.
 Boston is a great city for spending time outdoors and there’s always another location to be explored.
 Thankfully, the program does a great job balancing clinical responsibilities with flexible time that can be used to pursue personal or professional interests.
 What really makes Beth Israel unique, however, is the culture of teamwork that makes every day enjoyable and educational.